Small claims - making a claim for proceedings previously initiated before Civil Resolution Tribunal (CRT)

 The expenses are the amount you may have paid to make an application for exemption in Provincial small claims court.
 If you win your claim, the defendant may have to pay this back to you.
 The amount allowed for the service fee varies depending on how you serve the notice of civil resolution tribunal claim.
 There is another guide called Serving Documents that will give you more information about this.
 Again, if you win, you can usually get the service fee back from the defendant.

-You can file the completed notice of Civil Resolution Tribunal claim form in person or by mail at the court registry nearest to either:
+You can file the completed notice of Civil Resolution Tribunal claim and address form service forms in person or by mail at the court registry nearest to either:

 - where the defendant lives or carries on business; or